Raid (2018 film)

+Raid was released theatrically in India on 16 March 2018 and became a critical and commercial success at the Box office.
+A sequel, Raid 2 was released in 2025.

 Plot

-The film focuses on an lRS officer Amay Patnaik (Ajay Devgn), who has just been transferred to Lucknow as Deputy Commissioner of Income Tax, where he lives happily with his wife Malini (Ileana D'Cruz).
-One day, he receives an anonymous tip about black money hoarded by (Member of Parliament) Rameshwar Singh (Saurabh Shukla), the don of Sitagarh, who had evaded income tax for a long time.
+The film focuses on an Indian Revenue Service (IRS) officer Amay Patnaik, who has just been transferred to Lucknow as Deputy Commissioner of Income Tax, where he lives happily with his wife Malini.
+One day, he receives an anonymous tip about black money hoarded by (Member of Parliament) Rameshwar Singh, the don of Sitagarh, who had evaded income tax for a long time.
 So, Amay and his team, after much planning, head to Sitagarh.
 There he and his team face opposition from Rameshwar's very hostile family, but he holds up to his ideals and integrity.
-He searches every nook and cranny of the house with his team to find the black money without any success.
+He searches every nook and cranny of the house with his team to find the black money but without any success.
 After a few hours of searching, when all hope seems lost, he receives an anonymous letter, along with a map, revealing the location of the money in the house.
-Amay and his team break down the walls, ceilings, staircases and old storerooms (with the help of the map) to find assets worth crores (tens of millions).
-MP Rameshwar, not willing to accept defeat, goads Amay into letting him leave the house.
+Amay and his team break a statue to find stacks of money inside the statue, Moreover, when Tauji brings out his gun to shoot Amay, he accidentally fires on the ceiling revealing the assets Amay was searching for.
+Amay and his team break down more walls, ceilings, staircases and old storerooms to find assets worth crores (tens of millions).
+As an act of mercy, Amay lets Tauji leave the house to stop the raid as he is confident that he will take the assets before Tauji stops the raid.